ZacDair/gmsProject/README.md

 `Merge master Zac` - merges the contents of local master to Zac

 Currently manual merging into master is needed to update the master branch with the most up to date content from each branch - this can be done by creating a pull request on Github

+`Pull from Michael` - pulls remote changes from the Michael branch into the local Michael branch
+`Pull from Zac` - same as above but for remote and local Zac branches
+`Discard changes` - removes any untracked (uncommited) changes that were made in the branch